The Hunt for French Country Decor in Provence

 The next morning, we were heading back to Canada and our families.
 It was truly the most amazing trip filled with all the things we love!
 Antiques, photography, beautiful scenery, amazing food and friends we will have forever!
 We hope you enjoyed our lil’ recap of the trip and our hunt for French Country Décor!
 Make sure to check out the new Shop items!

 We would love to hear from you if you have any questions for us about the décor we picked up in the French countryside!
 Just send us an email or write below in the comments.

 As you know, we love photography and this trip was full of perfect places to take pictures.
-WE have a new bundle of Lightroom PRESET's coming soon!
+You can grab our seasonal Lightroom Presets HERE!